sriumcp/docs/docs/getting-started/your-first-autoroute.md

     The `initialize-rollout` template (with `trafficStrategy: blue-green`) configures the Istio service mesh to route all requests to the primary version of the model (`wisdom-0`).
 Further, it defines the routing policy that will be used by Iter8 when it observes changes in the models.
 By default, this routing policy splits inference requests 50-50 between the primary and candidate versions.
 For detailed configuration options, see the Helm chart.

+## Install Iter8

+--8<-- "docs/getting-started/installiter8.md"

-## Initialize primary (Version 0)
+## Initialize primary

-Deploy the primary version of a model using an `InferenceService`:
+### App resources

+The `app` for which routing is automated is a KServe ML model.
+Initialize the resources for the primary version of the model (v0) as follows.

 ```shell
 cat <<EOF | kubectl apply -f -